PAnhHNguyen/AI4ALL-Cancer-Severity-Prediction/README.md

 # Cancer Severity Prediction

 - Worked with a datatset containing 1000 observations with information about lung cancer patients
+- Used data visualizations techniques to gain insights about datasets
-- Used data visualizations techniques, statistical regression analysis, and supervised machine learning (random forest classifier) to predict level of cancer severity
+- Used statistical regression analysis and supervised machine learning (random forest classifier) to predict level of cancer severity

 ## Problem Statement <!--- do not change this line -->